If you do not own a home by the time you are 45, you are unlikely to ever own one, according to a report from Swinburne University of Technology.

-The report – Security in retirement: the impact of housing and key critical life events – has painted a grim picture of Australians’ housing security, with a widening gap between homeowners and those in private rental accommodation.
+The report which was published last year - Security in retirement: the impact of housing and key critical life events - has painted a grim picture of Australians’ housing security, with a widening gap between home owners and those in private rental accommodation.

 This generation of renters will be unable to save for retirement, with the housing market itself a “source of impoverishment”, and they will be more vulnerable to adverse life events such as the breakdown of a marriage or redundancy according to the report.